Step 2.4: R-R-P Dyad Closures: Valid, Invalid, or Broken

 1.Click Geometry toolbar > Add Line

-Drag up from near to start-Point of the CAD-Line
+Drag from near to the start-Point of the CAD-Line up a short distance.

 STEP 3: Add Constraints